dilimhat/one-trady-boy/README.md

 # one-trady-boy

-*Plan is to create a website where people are encoraged to share trading bot code and help new people learn the trade
+*Plan is to create a website where people are encouraged to share trading bot code and help new people learn the trade

-*I've wanted to learn this for a while now, but it seems that I really do have to do everything myself if anythinf is gonna work out the way I want'
+*I've wanted to learn this for a while now, but it seems that I really do have to do everything myself if anything is gonna work out the way I want'

 *I think that if i make good progress and prove myself capable, then other capable people will come along the way and join me